jclehner/bcm2-utils/FORMAT.md

 by `2`, so after the first write, it's `0xfff8` (`-8`), then `0xfff0` (`-16`), and
 so on.

-The offset of the active settings data is also determined by this "bitmask", using the following formula:
+The offset of the active settings data, and the write counter is also determined by this "bitmask", using the following formulas:

 ```
+write_count = log2(-segment_bitmask) - 1
-segment_offset = segment_size * (log2(-segment_bitmask) - 1)
+segment_offset = segment_size * write_count
 ```

 ##### New style (BCM3390)